brooklynrail/brooklynrail-platform/content/events/2022/04/troy-montes-michie.md

 ---
-title: Troy Montes Michie
+title: Troy Montes-Michie
-deck: Featuring Montes Michie, Andrea Andersson, and Zoë Hopkins
+deck: Featuring Montes-Michie, Andrea Andersson, and Zoë Hopkins
-summary: Artist Troy Montes Michie joins curator and author Andrea Andersson and Rail contributor Zoë Hopkins for a conversation.
+summary: Artist Troy Montes-Michie joins curator and author Andrea Andersson and Rail contributor Zoë Hopkins for a conversation.
 We conclude with a poetry reading.
 people: